semantic-release-plus/semantic-release-plus/packages/srp/docs/usage/plugins.md

 ### Default plugins

-These four plugins are already part of **semantic-release** and are listed in order of execution.
+These four plugins are already part of **semantic-release-plus** and are listed in order of execution.
 They do not have to be installed separately:

 ```
 "@semantic-release/commit-analyzer"